lohchness/music-visualizer/README.md

  - Bars roughly corresponds to spectrum created by the FFT
+   - Overall values tweaked and capped so the spectrum is not entirely skewed to the lower side
+   - Includes extra bars before the lower side of the spectrum so that it is not a slope; it is more like a wave instead (values determined by left side)
-   - Bars around halfway onwards increased in size slightly to be on level with bars in lower side of spectrum
+   - Bars around halfway onwards increased in size slightly based on a function to be on level with bars in lower side of spectrum
  - Balls move along to the music!
    - Moves faster with volume
    - Pulses with the beat
+   - Smaller dots = faster velocity

 TODO:
  - Improve spawning algorithm - tweak spawn dot rate, angle of larger/slower dots